Cameron Murphy: Political career

+In October 2023, Murphy signed an open letter which condemned attacks against Israeli and Palestinian civilians during the Gaza war.
+In August 2025, Murphy attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

 Awards

 In 2013, Murphy was a finalist for the Australian Human Rights Commission Human Rights Awards 2013 in the "Community (Individual) Award - Tony Fitzgerald Memorial Award" category.

 In 2013, Murphy was made an Honorary Life Member of the NSW Council for Civil Liberties.

 In 2014, he was made a Member of the Order of Australia (AM) for his significant service to the community through a range of human rights and civil liberty organisations.